Week Three/Four Update

-Over the last two weeks, a majority of the work involved the demolition of the existing pool.
-As mentioned in the first two updates, the amount of demolition necessary far exceeded the original estimate.
+Over the last two weeks, most of the work involved the demolition of the existing pool.
+As mentioned in the first two updates, demolition needs exceeded the original estimate.

-Work has finally begun on the re-build.
-But before we get into that, a brief re-cap of the demolition over the last two weeks:
+Work has finally begun on the rebuild.
+But before we get into that, here is a brief recap of the demolition over the last two weeks:

-- Water blasting began on Saturday, September 24th (delayed a few days from the original plan) and continued over 5 days.
+- Water blasting began on Saturday, September 24th (delayed a few days from the original plan) and continued over five days.
 During this time, additional mechanical chipping was observed as well.

 - Think of water blasting as a form of highly aggressive power washing.
-From what we understand, water and an aggregate material (i.e., sand) are mixed, then “blasted” out of a turbo nozzle.
+From what we understand, water and an aggregate material (i.e., sand) are mixed and “blasted” out of a turbo nozzle.
 This removes the final layer(s) of marcite (plaster) from the underlying gunite (concrete shell).

-- Water blasting cannot remove thick build-up, hence mechanical chipping is needed to remove excess layering.
+- Water blasting cannot remove thick build-up; mechanical chipping is needed to remove excess layering.
 Many contractors will only offer mechanical chipping.
 Water blasting is a beneficial add-on to the process.

 - Major demolition work ended on Thursday, September 29th.

-We were told by the contractor that removed marcite debris from a commercial pool of our size would typically fill 4 dumpsters.
-As of last count, we had filled 11.
+The contractor told us that removing marcite debris from a commercial pool of our size would typically fill four dumpsters.
+As of the last count, we had filled 11.

 Repairs and Tile Work